10 Reasons to Become a vegan

 5. Biodiversity

-Animal agriculture is one of the leading causes of wildlife extinction and a major threat to our biodiversity.
+Animal agriculture is a leading cause of wildlife extinction and poses a serious threat to biodiversity.

-According to a study by the World Wildlife Fund, animal agriculture is the leading cause of deforestation, the destruction of natural habitats and the extinction of wild animal, insect and plant species.
+According to a World Wildlife Fund study, animal farming is the primary driver of deforestation, habitat destruction, and the loss of wild animal, insect, and plant species.

-By going vegan, you are not supporting the animal agriculture that is destroying the world's oceans.
+By living vegan, you refuse to support the animal agriculture destroying our oceans.

-Many people choose to switch to a vegan diet because they believe it is morally wrong to harm and kill animals when it is not a necessity.
+Many switch to a vegan diet because they believe it’s morally wrong to harm and kill animalswhen it isn’t necessary.

-This applies to the meat industry, animals in entertainment, laboratory animals, animals that are killed for their skin, fur, feathers and the animals that are harmed due to the climate change we are causing.
+This applies to the meat industry, animals in entertainment, lab testing animals,animals killed for their skins, fur,feathers, and those harmed by the climate crisis, which we are responsible for.

 piglets

-By choosing a plant-based diet, you contribute to a more humane treatment of animals.
+Choosing a plant-based diet supports more humane treatment of animals.

 vegan food

-Often a vegan diet can be cheaper than an animal-based diet.
+Often, a vegan diet costs less than an animal-based one.

-Protein sources such as beans and lentils are often cheaper than meat and, especially in times like these when prices are rising, switching to a plant-based diet can save money.
+Protein sources like beans and lentils are usually more affordable than meat, especially now with rising prices.
+Switching to a plant-based diet can save you money.

 vegan food

-A plant-based diet opens up a new world of exciting dishes - and no, of course, vegans don't just eat salads.
+A plant-based diet opens a world of exciting dishes—and no, vegans don’t just eat salads.

-There are many ways to make exciting, healthy food without compromising animals or the environment.
+There are plenty of options to cook exciting, healthy meals without harming animals or the environment.

-If you are interested in plant-based eating, you can sign up for the Vegan Challenge.
-For 22 days, you'll get inspiration and recipes to help you get started with the vegan lifestyle.
+If you're interested in eating plant-based, you can sign up for VeganerUdfordringen—a 22-day program with inspiration and recipes to kickstart your vegan lifestyle.

 1. Worldwatch Institute, "Livestock and Climate Change" (2009)